 How to Figure Out the Optimal Flat Rate Shipping for Your Company?

 Flat rate shipping costs vary depending on the goods, geography, and destination.
 While you would want to give your customers a comfortable checkout experience, you must also take into account the cost of delivering their products.
 This helps in devising a strategy that raises sales without any compromise.

 The most accessible way of determining how much to charge is to calculate your usual delivery cost.
 This average can be used as a standard shipping rate, signifying that depending on the purchase, businesses would either gain or incur losses on delivery.
 Now when you know the statistics of average flat rate shipping, you can eventually balance the revenue generated with the costs that need to be spent.

 6 Factors Affecting Flat Rate Shipping

 The amount you will need to charge for shipping is unlikely to be the same as in any other industry.
 When it comes to your business, there is no one-size-fits-all solution, and flat rate shipping is no exception.
-Consider the following variables when determining how much you should charge:
+Consider the following variables in year 2023 when determining how much you should charge:

 Size and Weight